nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Implement an improved parsing mechanism that can intelligently differentiate between actual command prefixes and input data that coincidentally contains these prefixes.
 The proposed enhancement will apply to all input fields (e.g., name, address, email, etc.), ensuring that users can enter data without encountering errors related to command prefix misinterpretation.
 By enhancing how prefixes are handled in user inputs, this change will allow for more flexible and user-friendly data entry, eliminating errors when prefixes appear naturally in input text.

-### 5. Specify t/ Prefix for Tag Inputs in filtertag
+### 5. Specify `t/` Prefix for Tag Inputs in filtertag

 #### Current Issue:

-Currently, the filtertag command does not require a specific prefix for tag inputs, which can cause ambiguity or lead to misinterpretation of user input.Example: `filtertag friends` Users may inadvertently enter invalid data without realizing they did not need to specify tags explicitly, which can result in errors or unintended command behavior.
+Currently, the `filtertag` command does not require a specific prefix for tag inputs, which can cause ambiguity or lead to misinterpretation of user input.
+Example: `filtertag friends` Users may inadvertently enter invalid data without realizing they did not need to specify tags explicitly, which can result in errors or unintended command behavior.

 #### Proposed Enhancement:

-Introduce the t/ prefix for tag inputs in the filtertag command, requiring users to specify tags as t/<tag>.
+Introduce the t/ prefix for tag inputs in the `filtertag` command, requiring users to specify tags as t/<tag>.
 Example: `filtertag t/friends`.
 This enhancement clarifies user intent by indicating that they are filtering by a specific tag and aligns with other command syntax patterns that use prefixes for inputs.
 The t/ prefix will improve command consistency and reduce input errors, resulting in a more user-friendly experience.

 ### 6. More Specific Error Messages for Corrupted CSV Files in Import

 #### Current Issue:

-The current error message for CSV file corruption in the import command is generic, providing minimal detail about the specific problem (e.g., missing fields or incorrect formatting).
+The current error message for CSV file corruption in the `import` command is generic, providing minimal detail about the specific problem (e.g., missing fields or incorrect formatting).
 This lack of specificity may lead to user confusion, as they may be unsure of what exactly needs to be corrected in the CSV file to successfully import data.

 #### Proposed Enhancement:

-Enhance the CSV import error message to specify which fields are missing or incorrectly formatted.
+Enhance the error message to specify which fields are missing or incorrectly formatted.
 For example, `“Error: Missing compulsory field ‘name’ in row 3”` or `“Invalid category in row 5; expected ‘student’ or ‘company’”`.
 By providing more precise feedback on CSV formatting issues, users will be better equipped to correct their files quickly, minimizing trial and error and streamlining the import process.
 This enhancement will improve user experience by making error messages actionable and informative.

 ### 7. Make Error Message for View Command More Specific